-The following table sets forth information regarding beneficial ownership of our common stock as of October 2, 2023 by:
+The following table sets forth information regarding beneficial ownership of our common stock as of November 2, 2023 by:

-- each person whom we know to beneficially own more than 5% of our common stock; - · each of our directors; - · each of our named executive officers; and - · all directors and executive officers as a group.
+- · each person whom we know to beneficially own more than 5% of our common stock; - · each of our directors; - · each of our named executive officers; and - · all directors and executive officers as a group.

-In accordance with the rules of the SEC, beneficial ownership includes voting or investment power with respect to securities and includes the shares issuable pursuant to stock options that are exercisable within 60 days of October 2, 2023.
+In accordance with the rules of the SEC, beneficial ownership includes voting or investment power with respect to securities and includes the shares issuable pursuant to stock options that are exercisable within 60 days of November 2, 2023.
 Shares issuable pursuant to stock options are deemed outstanding for computing the percentage of the person holding such options but are not outstanding for computing the percentage of any other person.

-We have based our calculation of the percentage of beneficial ownership prior to this offering on outstanding and held of record by approximately stockholders as of and outstanding shares of convertible preferred stock into shares of our common stock immediately prior to the completion of this offering.
-We have based our calculation of the percentage of beneficial ownership after this offering on shares of our common stock outstanding as of a shares of common stock in this offering, assuming that the underwriters will not exercise their option to purchase up to an additional shares of our common stock.
+We have based our calculation of the percentage of beneficial ownership prior to this offering on 19,942,959 shares of our common stock outstanding and held of record by approximately 170 stockholders as of November 2, 2023, which gives effect to the automatic conversion of all outstanding shares of convertible preferred stock into shares of our common stock immediately prior to the completion of this offering.
+We have based our calculation of the percentage of beneficial ownership after this offering on 38,692,959 shares of our common stock outstanding as of November 2, 2023, which gives effect to the adjustments described in the prior sentence and further reflects the issuance of 18,750,000 shares of common stock in this offering, assuming that the underwriters will not exercise their option to purchase up to an additional 2,812,500 shares of our common stock.